 No doubt there were circles in which make-up was freely used but it certainly was not in ours, and the flasks and jars contained eau-de-cologne rather than scent, and cold cream as a general lubricant.
 People who suffered from chapped hands carried glycerine.
 I had never seen or heard of foundation medium until I went to Paris and then my room-mate and I dashingly brought the smallest-sized tube of Pond’s Vanishing Cream, which we shared.
 This was a great advance because the powder stuck to our noses and we need not so often squint down with one eye to see if they had acquired the shine which was so much frowned-upon.

-Stearic acid 17% Sodium carbonate 0.5% Potassium hydroxide 0.5% Glycerin 6% Water 71% Alcohol 4.5% Perfume 0.5%
+Per Cent Stearic acid t. p.
+17.0 Sodium carbonate 0.5 Potassium hydroxide 0.5 Glycerin 6.0 Water 71.0 Alcohol 4.5 Perfume 0.5

 Stearic acid 22.5% Triethanolamine 1.5% Potassium hydroxide 1% Glycerin 6% Water 69%

-It was eventually discovered that the pearliness was due to the formation of platelet-like sodium stearate crystals that formed in the mixture.
-These reflected and refracted light to produce the effect and if absent the sheen disappeared.
+It was eventually discovered that the pearliness was due to the formation of platelet-like sodium stearate crystals in the mixture.
+These reflected and refracted light to produce the sheen and if they were absent it disappeared.

 See also: Pearl Essence

-In addition to keeping powder on the face, they were also advertised as protecting the skin from the elements such as ‘chapping winds’ and ‘sooty breezes’.
-The presence of a humectant was also was used as the basis for claims that they helped reduce moisture loss from dry skin.
+In addition to keeping powder on the face, vanishing creams were widely advertised as protecting the skin from the elements including ‘chapping winds’ and ‘sooty breezes’.
+The presence of the humectant glycerine was also used to claim that they helped reduce moisture loss from dry skin.

 Pond’s Vanishing Cream is made especially for the outer skin.
 It is greaseless.
 It contains a marvellous substance that prevents loss of skin moisture – actually replaces lost moisture.

 You can rest this yourself by a single application of Pond’s Vanishing Cream on dry chapped skin!
 The roughness is smoothed away!
 Your skin is pearly looking.
-And this cream holds powder and rouge smoothly for hours!
+And this cream holds powder and rouge smoothly for hours!.

-As vanishing creams had a semi-matt finish, they could also be used without powder to reduce the effects of oiliness and shine on skin where this was a problem making them popular with African-Americans.
+As vanishing creams had a semi-matt finish, they could also be used without powder to reduce the effects of oiliness and shine on skin where this was a problem, making them popular with African-Americans.

-After the First World War, as the number of cosmetic companies increased, new additives and formulations gave them opportunities to promote skin products with a wider range of abilities and functions.
-This led to products labelled as day creams, powder creams, tissue creams, foundation creams, hand creams, cleansing creams, youth creams and so forth.
-Selling creams simply as ‘cold’ or ‘vanishing’ became less and less attractive – products named by function, rather than by look or feel, became the norm – consequently, sales of vanishing creams began to decline in the late 1930s.
+After the First World War, new ingredients and formulations allowed cosmetic companies to develop specialised skin-care cosmetics.
+This led to stearate creams being sold as powder creams, tissue creams, foundation creams, hand creams, cleansing creams, youth creams and so forth.
+Selling creams simply as ‘cold’ or ‘vanishing’ became less and less attractive and products named by function, rather than by look or feel, became the norm.

 The introduction of creams based on function helped cosmetic companies differentiate their lines from competitors.
-It also gave increasingly educated consumers an impression of product sophistication.
-Cold creams and vanishing creams became progressively seen as simple and old fashioned.
+It also gave consumers an impression of product sophistication.
+Cold creams and vanishing creams therefore became progressively seen as simple and old fashioned.
 As such, consumers thought it unlikely that they could achieve the results promised by the new lines.
+Consequently, sales of vanishing creams began to fall in the late 1930s.

 See also: Cold Creams